elastos/Elastos.Developer.Website/content/elastos_blockchain/connect_to_elastos/mine_and_secure/merged_mining.md

 alwaysopen = false
 +++

 Elastos implements the same merged mining specification as namecoin.
-Normally, the miner who could mining namecoin could easily mining ela.
-As a auxiliary chain, the chain id of ela is 1224.
+Normally, the miner who could mine namecoin could easily mine ela.
+As an auxiliary chain, the chain id of ela is 1224.

 The merged mining of ela node is mainly implemented through the following two interfaces: